shane-kerr/ripe-542bis/README.md

 * Attend WG chair lunches during RIPE Meetings
 * Attend WG chair meetings between RIPE Meetings
 * Update the action list of their WG after the RIPE Meeting
-* Approach the RIPE Chair with any requests to fund a speakers attendance at a RIPE Meeting.
+* Approach the RIPE Chair with any requests to fund a speaker's attendance at a RIPE Meeting.
 If the request for funding is deemed appropriate by the RIPE Chair, the RIPE Chair will request funding from the RIPE NCC Managing Director.
 The RIPE NCC Managing Director